hyosung11/Launch-School/Courses/journal.md

 08:52 Find a problem for Laurent to do as practice for the interview assessment.

 10:29 Got confused on coderpad solving a problem.

+11:43 Alex called me and told me I need to get rid of my written assessment answers in GitHub.